GinjaChris/pentmenu/README.md

 # pentmenu
 A simple bash script inspired by pentbox.

-Designed to be a simple way to implement various basic pentest network functions without having to remember the options for multiple tools.
+Designed to be a simple way to implement various basic pentesting network functions using, where possible, readily available software commonly installed on most linux distributions, without having to resort to multiple specialist tools.

 Currently implemented functions: